 Vision Insurance Coverage

-There are several different options when it comes to vision insurance plans, with some requiring employees to see an in-network provider and others offering more freedom of choice.
+There are several options when it comes to vision insurance plans, with some requiring employees to see an in-network provider and others offering more freedom of choice.
 Basic plans will cover eye exams, contacts and glasses, while more comprehensive plans might offer help with the costs of eye surgery and eye disease treatment.

 Routine Vision Care

 Most vision care plans will cover routine eye exams, which can be a valuable preventive measure for a person’s eyesight as well as their overall health.